MyrtleSoftware/myrtle-vision/README.md

 [this](https://github.com/lucidrains/vit-pytorch) github repository.

 ## Setup
+1. (For QPyTorch) Install the non-Python dependencies, CUDA and Ninja.
-1. Install Python dependencies:
+2. Install Python dependencies:
    ```bash
    $ pwd
    <...>/myrtle-vision
    $ pip install -r requirements.txt
    ```
-2. Download and setup your dataset in the base directory of the repository, using or adding to `data_configs/data_config.json` accordingly.
+3. Download and setup your dataset in the base directory of the repository, using or adding to `data_configs/data_config.json` accordingly.
 For example, for the provided Resisc45 config, your directory hierarchy should look like
    this: